Head spinning from all the options in your local Starbucks? Well, we have bad news because there's now 3 different types of espresso to choose from.

 The standard espresso uses a mix of arabica or robusta coffee beans that complement each other to create a blend of different flavors.

-A Starbucks blonde espresso uses Latin American and East African coffee beans which produce more citrus and smoother tastes.
+A Starbucks blonde espresso drink uses Latin American and East African coffee beans which produce more citrus and smoother tastes.

 The blonde espresso comes with lemon or orange undertones, which will provide a different flavor to your morning coffee.
 In terms of which is better, this is dependent on your own preference.